WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README.md

 Just three lines of code to cover all the possible combinations.

+Save and run your code.
+The programme will now print out the result in the shell window (with the three >>> signs at the beginning of each line).

 Actually, we don't want to print the result to the terminal, we actually want to write the result on the screen.
 We can use the ```referee``` turtle to do this. **_Instead of_** the print line add these two lines of code:
 ```
     sleep(1)